bytecodealliance/lucet/docs/src/Your-first-Lucet-application.md

 # Your first Lucet application

-Ensure the Lucet command-line tools are available in your shell, either by using the [Docker-based development environment](./Docker-based-development.md), or by [compiling them yourself](./Compiling.md).
+Ensure the Lucet command-line tools are [installed on your machine](./Compiling.md)

-If you are using the Docker environment, note that container has limited visibility into the host's filesystem—it can only see files under the `lucet` repository.

 Create a new work directory in the `lucet` directory: